smmahe/slate/source/index.html.md

 ---

-# SCMLModelServer
+# ML ModelServer

-Welcome to the SCMLModelServer API.
+Welcome to the ML ModelServer API.

 The API can be used to access the endpoints pertaining to SmartClean's ML offerings that serve predictions of various ML models for enabled projects and organisations.